WokLibCodeClub/.github/profile/README.md

 Please try to arrive a little bit before 11.45am so that you have time to get logged in to your trinket account and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

 After Easter we will be looking at an ***improved Turtle Race*** project where you can make as many turtles as you want, with less code than the original game!
-If you have not tried the basic Turtle Race project you might like to have a go during the holidays, as the improved version will make more sense then.

-The basic instructions are on the Raspberry Pi website at [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race).
+We will use a version of the basic turtle race as our starting point.
+You can either use this [starter project](https://trinket.io/library/trinkets/116be44a2f) or use your own personal version of the *Turtle Race* (as long as it's not too different from the Raspberry Pi version).

+If you have not yet tried coding the basic Turtle Race project you might like to have a go during the holidays, as the improved version will make more sense then.
+The instructions are on the Raspberry Pi website at [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race).
 Here is a demo of the basic Turtle Race (click Play to start it if the animation doesn't start automatically):

 ![turtle race demo](turtle_race_demo.gif)